 Our commitment: Advocate for effective water policies and stewardship

-By 2016: Support the launch of CEO Water Mandate Guidance for Companies on Respecting the Human Rights to Water and Sanitation and pilot test the Guide in our water due diligence in selected markets.
+By 2016: Support the launch of the CEO Water Mandate Guidance for Companies on Respecting the Human Rights to Water and Sanitation, and pilot-test the Guidance in our water due diligence in selected markets.

 By 2016: Support the World Business Council for Sustainable Development (WBCSD) to achieve 50 signatories of the WASH Pledge.